fluxcd/flux2/docs/use-cases/gh-actions-manifest-generation.md

 }
 ```

+In this example, some front-matter was omitted for brevity.
 Wait, what?
+(There's nothing brief about this example, it's extra-verbose!)

-I thought Jsonnet was supposed to be DRY.
-(Be gentle, refactoring is a slow and deliberate process.)
+"I thought Jsonnet was supposed to be DRY."
+Be gentle, refactoring is a methodical and deliberate process.
 We simply copied the original one environment into two environments, test and prod, which differ only in name.

 In the next example, we will subtly change one of them to be configured differently from the other.